 The Creative Cloud Files folder associated with your Adobe ID is renamed to (your old Adobe ID) Creative Cloud Files.
 And, all your previously synced files are available in the now renamed folder.
 Your Enterprise ID is now associated with the Creative Cloud Files folder.

 Copy the contents from the Creative Cloud Files folder associated to your previous Adobe ID to the Creative Cloud Files folder associated to the new one.

 The Users folder can be found in the following location.

-Mac: Mac HD/Users/<username>/
+Mac: Mac HD/Users/<user name>/

 Libraries stored online remain associated with an account.
 To migrate your libraries to a different account, share the libraries with the different account.
 Then, in the other account, accept the sharing.

-To sync the settings, sign in to an app with your Adobe ID, sync settings, sign out.
+To sync the settings, sign in to an app with your Adobe ID, sync settings, and sign out.
 Then, sign in with the Enterprise or Federated ID.
 The latest settings on the desktop can then be synced to Creative Cloud using your Enterprise ID or Federated ID.